 For the definitions of the terms “direct and indirect polarization”, see § 3.2.3 of Annex 5 to Appendix 30.

 For the planning of the broadcasting-satellite service, circular polarization is generally used.
 However, for implementation of assignments in the Regions 1 and 3 Plan, linear polarization may also be used subject to successful application of the modification procedure of Article 4.
-Linear polarization is defined in Recommendation ITU-R BO.1212.
+Linear polarization is defined in the most recent version of Recommendation ITU-R BO.1212.
 This Recommendation should be used when analysing linearly polarized signals.

 MOD ACP/62A20/31

-RESOLUTION 165 (WRC-19)
+RESOLUTION 165 (REV.WRC-23)

 Use of the frequency band 21.4-22 GHz by high-altitude platform stations in the fixed service in Region 2

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...